tapthaker/UIView-Easing/README.md

 Easings Supported
 =================

-Please refer to [this website](http://easings.net) for all the different possibilities of easings.
+Please refer to [easings.net](http://easings.net) for all the different possibilities of easings.

 * easeInSine
 * easeOutSine